Zaphod1977/ModuleOneChallenge/README.md

 # Code Refactor for Horiseon (aka Module 1 challenge)

-This was a tidy up job increase the neatness and readability of the code as well as add accessability features to the site.
+This was a tidy up job to increase the neatness and readability of the code as well as add accessability features to the site.

 Items of attention were: